-An in-depth study of various network attack techniques, and methods to defend against them.
-Topics include packet sniffing and spoofing, attacks on the TCP protocol, firewall, DNS attacks, and VPN.
+An in-depth study of various network attacks techniques and methods to defend against them.
+Topics include packet sniffing and spoofing, attacks on the transport layer (TCP, UDP), network layer (IP, ICMP), and data link layer (ARP), firewall, DNS attacks, and VPN.
 Prerequisite(s): CS 3840 or instructor consent.